Overview of Minnesota Mortgages

 Minnesota Mortgage Rates Quick Facts

 The North Star State is famously home to 10,000 lakes, Voyageurs National Park and the diverse cultural hub of the Twin Cities, which more than half of its residents call home.
-Minnesota mortgage rates are typically lower than the national average.
-The 2016 Minnesota mortgage rates are continuing to follow that trend.
+As for the housing market, Minnesota mortgage rates have typically been right around the national average.

 Minnesota Historic Mortgage Rates*